 Traditionally served over rice placed in the bottom of a bowl with the soup spooned around it, it makes a beautiful presentation.
 A finish of a bit of vinegar and olive oil, a sprinkle of red onions shouldn’t be discounted because they do magical things to the flavor.

 The cooking time on home-made soups and broths can seem long and tedious.
 I break things up, and make the broth first, with the left over ham bone, then freeze, and I’m always ready for a soup like this.
-See the recipe for Ham Broth, below, and check out helpful tips and recipes for other uses of the Holiday Ham under 12 Days of Ham.
+See the recipe for Ham Broth, below.
+Check out the links at the bottom of the page for other leftover Holiday Ham recipes.

 Cuban Black Bean Soup